 Adding TLS Certificates to Your TrueFoundry Deployment

 This guide explains how to configure TLS certificates to enable HTTPS access to your TrueFoundry deployments.
-We’ll cover multiple approaches based on your cloud and DNS provider.- GCP
+We’ll cover multiple approaches based on your cloud and DNS provider.

 When running TrueFoundry on GCP, you have the following options for TLS termintation